Pacific Community: History

 In 1972, the first South Pacific Arts Festival was convened by SPC in Suva, Fiji.
 The event drew more than 1000 participants from 14 countries.
 In 1975 SPC created a Council of Pacific Arts, permanently making culture issues a part of the SPC mandate and establishing the Festival of Pacific Arts as a regular event.

 In response to demand to rapid development of the Pacific regions media industry, SPC established a Regional Media Center in 1973 in collaboration with the recently created University of the South Pacific.
 The center produced audio material for the regions radio stations and provided training in video production.

 With decolonization efforts expanding, newly independent states and nonindependent territories were also allowed to apply for membership.
 "As its membership grew, the character and scope of the SPC evolved to incorporate the indigenous peoples of the Pacific."

 In 1983, at the Saipan Conference, unequal voting was abandoned, once again establishing a "one member, one vote" principle for SPC.
 However, this decision did not come without criticism as some pointed out that the combination of allowing membership to non-independent territories and establishing a one-vote per member principle effectively provided additional votes to France and the United States who continued to maintain control over Pacific territories.
 It was also during the Saipan Conference that the Committee of Representatives of Governments and Administrations (CRGA) was established, creating the only Pacific regional organization that was both fully representative of the Pacific, and fully governed by its membership.

 In 1988, the SPC become a founding member of the Council of Regional Organisations in the Pacific or CROP (formerly the South Pacific Organisations Coordinating Committee, SPOCC) "to improve cooperation, coordination, and collaboration among the various intergovernmental regional organisations to work toward achieving the common goal of sustainable development in the Pacific region".

 The United Kingdom withdrew from the organisation in 1996 and rejoined in 1998.
 The UK withdrew a second time in 2004.
 The UK's interests in the Pacific Community were prior to Brexit primarily managed through the European Union, although the UK also is a direct donor for some projects.
-The UK rejoined in 2021 after reopening its high commissions in Tonga, Samoa and its embassy in Vanuatu in the past two years.
+The UK rejoined in 2021 after reopening its high commissions in Tonga, Samoa and Vanuatu.

 In 1996, the Pacific Heads of Agriculture and Livestock Programmes asked "to put in place, both in their countries and through regional cooperation, policies to conserve, protect and best utilize their plant genetic resources".
 As these resources were considered a shared regional responsibility, it made sense for a regional organization to respond to this need.
 SPC established the Regional Germplasm Centre (RGC) in 1998.
 The facility grew rapidly and in 2007 was renamed Centre for Pacific Crops and Trees (CePaCT).
 It currently holds more than 2000 varieties of genetic material on Pacific strains of taro, banana, breadfruit and others, and has been instrumental in helping to rebuild island agriculture after disasters.